-“As someone who has been in the national security field for quite some time, not for a moment has that actually ever crossed my mind in a senior cabinet meeting,” Troye said.
-“I’d worked for several senior–level cabinet officials until…” she trailed off.
+“As someone who has been in the national security field for quite some time, not for a moment has that actually ever crossed my mind in a senior cabinet meeting,” Troye says.
+“I’d worked for several senior–level cabinet officials until…” she trails off.
 “That gives you some perspective on what it was like.”

 Troye claims that Trump’s threat to national security is both domestic and global.
 His disrespect of the office of the President and what that office signifies has had deadly consequences during the pandemic.
 Troye did indeed expect the retaliation she almost immediately received from her former coworkers and peers, along with vilification by the President himself.
 The cost of disloyalty was always clear, as Trump had been in power for three years before Troye left the White House.